Collaborative Award for Teaching Excellence (CATE) Expression of Interest Scheme

 The team leader must not have an active application for the National Teaching Fellowship scheme running at the same time as an application for CATE.

 Team leaders are expected to discuss their application with their School Director of Teaching and Learning/Head of Service and with their Teaching and Learning Dean (where relevant), who should both be asked to sign the Expression of Interest form prior to submission.

 Successful CATE winners are expected to work with CQSD to provide some mentoring support for future applicants.

-Expression of Interest scheme open: This scheme is currently closed.Closing date for applications: This scheme is currently closed.
+Expression of Interest scheme open: The scheme is currently closed.Closing date for applications: The scheme is currently closed.

 Applicants will normally receive the Selection Panel's decision and feedback (usually via email) within four working weeks of the closing date.

 If you have any queries or require further information on the University's CATE nominee selection process please contact CQSD-TandL@reading.ac.uk.

 The application form is in a Word format.